-The views are just amazing.
-There is a building called zero point at the top of the property which has 360 views over the valley so you can see the sun rise and set.
+The views from Dwarika’s are just amazing.
+There is a building called zero point at the top of the property which has 360 views over the Kathmandu Valley so you can see the sunrise and set.
 Tea is served at sunset and sunrise every day.
-I was there in May so things were a little hazy and often only the outline of the mountains could be seen in the distance.
-Apparently, September/October is the best time to go for amazingly clear views.
+I was in Dhulikhel in May so things were a little hazy and often only the outline of the mountains could be seen in the distance.
+Apparently, September/October is the best time to go for amazingly clear views across this Nepalese Valley.

 Yoga and meditation sessions run twice a day and you can sign up for these in the main building.
-There is also the chance to do one on one sessions.
+There is also the chance to do one on one sessions at Dwarika’s Nepal.
 I did yoga each morning and the teacher was excellent.
 I also did a chakra sound therapy session which was ok but not amazing.
 Pottery, painting and local walks are also on offer.

 What I most enjoyed at Dwarika Resort were some of the quirkier local experiences on offer.
 The Himalayan salt room is filled with pink Himalayan salt and it is recommended that you spend 20 minutes in there which I did every day.
 There is also a meditation maze at the top of the property.
 You take your shoes off and wander the maze (the actual maze is very low so you won’t get lost) and this is best experienced after a meditation session.